Taking the public transport between the Port of Miami and the Miami airport isn’t just convenient, it’s also cheap!

 Once on the Orange Line, you’ll ride it north until you reach the Miami airport.
 The airport is the last station on the line, so there is no danger of missing your stop.

-As you exit, you’ll continue down the walkway until you arrive at a split in the path.
+As you exit the MIA Mover, you’ll continue down the walkway until you arrive at a split in the path.
 From here, you simply look for your airline on the board and then follow the arrow to get to your correct terminal.

 Summing Up How to Take Public Transport to the Airport

 To make things simple, here’s the path that you’ll take to get from the cruise port to the airport:

 - Catch the Coral Way Trolley the Port of Miami.
 (FREE)

 - Transfer to the Orange Line at Government Center. ($2.25)